Trailer for "Demons and Angels", a documentary full length feature, made by Karl Bardosh in conjunction with Visions Recovery Inc:

 "Visions" is a powerful play on drug addiction, alcoholism and recovery.
 The play depicts bottoms from the use and abuse of substances, the "awakening" or realization of the problem and coming into treatment and Twelve Step programs.

-"Visions" has reached more than 30,000 people.
+"Visions" has reached 30,000 to 40,000 people.
 The "Visions" troupe performs where few actors would ever dare, rehabilitation centers, hospitals, shelters, youth houses and correction centers.
 The cast and crew set up amidst the cafeterias, beds and conference rooms of treatment centers using the powerful medium of theater to educate about drug/alcohol addiction and show that recovery is possible.
 In the wake of the play the cast and crew of "Visions" are witnessing men and women, many who are caught in the wake of addiction, weeping after the performances, for they are given a renewed sense of hope.
 These special performances are usually "closed" to protect the anonymity of the clients.
 When the opportunity arises and we are able to acquire a large area with a stage for a performance, the clients are bused in from various rehabilitation centers and shelters and treated to a free night of theater, coffee and cake.
 It is not unusual to bring in four to five hundred people to witness a "Visions" show.
 If we can't come to them, we bring them to us.

 The play has also been presented to churches, schools and those at risk.
 It has been shown to educators and open to communities.
 There is rarely a fee to see the play, except to raise money for charitable organizations, and any donations received are used to bring the play to those who have nothing.
 To continue our work in the prevention field a not for profit organization was formed in 1993 dedicated to substance abuse prevention and recovery education.